The Relational Origins of Rules in Online Communities: Conclusion

-Special thanks to Molly DeBlanc who participated in the early stages of this project with a focus on free/libre open source software (FLOSS) before her project split off into a separate study.
+\begin{acks} Special thanks to Molly DeBlanc, who participated in the early stages of this project with a focus on free/libre open source software (FLOSS) before her project split off into a separate study.
 This work was also conducted with a group of undergraduate research assistants who participated in data collection and preliminary analysis and who were instrumental to the project: Marlene Alanis, Paz Baum, Dylan Griffin, Amy Guo, Noah Hellyer, Aaron Phan, Eric Rosin, Caroline Rygg, Davida Yalley, Xiyu (Olivia) Yan, Yiqi (Grace) Zhu, Carolyn Zou, Emily Zou.
-This work was financially supported by the US National Science Foundation (grants IIS-2045055, IIS-1910202, IIS-2045055, DGE-1842165).
+This work was financially supported by the US National Science Foundation, including support from the NSF Research Experiences for Undergraduates (REU) program (grants IIS-2045055, IIS-1910202, IIS-1908850, and DGE-2234667). \end{acks}